Wenbo-Ge/Course-Notes/ReadMe.md

 	 int a=40;//non static

 	 public static void main(String args[]){
-	  System.out.println(a);  // System.out.println is static method, so will have error }
+	  System.out.println(a);  // System.out.println is static method, so will have error, create an instance, then it will work }
 	}